-- 1. Illness related to physical or behavioral health of the child. - 2.
-Educational counseling; - 3.
-Educational evaluation; - 4.
-Referral to community agencies for economic services; - 5.
-Family or individual counseling; and - 6.
-Assisting the family in working with other community services.
-If the parent/guardian refuses to participate in such meeting, the principal shall place documentation of such refusal in the child's attendance records.
+- 1. Illness related to physical or behavioral health of the child.

+- 2. Educational counseling;

+- 3. Educational evaluation;

+- 4. Referral to community agencies for economic services;

+- 5. Family or individual counseling; and

+6. Assisting the family in working with other community services.
+If the parent/guardian refuses to participate in such a meeting, the principal shall place documentation of such refusal in the child's attendance records.

 REPORTING AND RESPONDING TO EXCESSIVE ABSENTEEISM: Any administrator, teacher, or member of the board of education who knows of any failure on the part of any child of mandatory school attendance age to attend school regularly without lawful reason, shall within three days report such violation to the superintendent or such person(s) who the superintendent designates to be the attendance officer (hereafter, "attendance officer").
 The attendance officer shall immediately cause an investigation into any such report to be made.
 The attendance officer shall also investigate any case when of his or her personal knowledge, or by report or complaint from any resident of the district, the attendance officer believes there is a violation of the compulsory attendance laws.
 The school shall render all services in its power to compel such child to attend some public, private, denominational, or parochial school, which the person having control of the child shall designate, in an attempt to address the problem of excessive absenteeism.
 Such services shall include, as appropriate, the services listed below under "Excessive Absenteeism" and "Reporting Excessive Absenteeism."
+Parents will be notified by letter when their child has incurred 5 cumulative absences, 8 cumulative absences and 10 cumulative absences in a semester as well as 20 cumulative absences in a school year.
+An Attendance Improvement Plan meeting will be held with the building principal when a student accumulates 8 absences during any one semester.
+When a student accumulates more than 10 absences in any one semester, the building principal will notify the County Attorney in writing.

 REPORTING EXCESSIVE ABSENTEEISM TO THE COUNTY ATTORNEY: The school may report to the county attorney of the county in which the person having control of the student resides when the school has documented the efforts to address excessive absences, the collaborative plan to reduce barriers identified to improve regular attendance has not been successful, and the student has accumulated more than ten (10) absences per semester or twenty (20) absences per year.
 The school shall notify the child's family in writing prior to making the referral to the county attorney.
-Illness that makes attendance impossible or impracticable shall not be the basis for referral to the county attorney.
-A report to the county attorney may also be made when a student otherwise accrues excessive absences as herein defined.